thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 2. (Range Strategy) Roughly estimate your range and their range and ask yourself what your range wants to do in this spot.
 E.g. do I want to bet frequently and small, bet infrequently but large, etc.

-3. (Hand Strategy) Ask yourself what your particular hand wants to do.
-If I have a nutted hand or a strong draw, I want to bet large to polarize.
-If I have a middling hand, I want check to get to showdown for cheap, for fear of betting and getting raised.
-Before you bet, always consider what will happen if your opponent puts in a raise: can my middling draw or middling showdown-value hand withstand a check-raise?
-If not, I should consider checking more.
+3. (Hand Strategy) Assuming your range wants to bet, ask yourself whether your particular hand wants to bet.
+If you have a nutted hand or a strong draw, you want to bet to polarize.
+If you have a middling hand, you want check to get to showdown for cheap.
+If you expect your opponent to raise a lot of the time, consider whether your hand can withstand a raise.
+If not, you should consider checking that hand.
 In this way, you can determine your hand's strategy in the context of your range's strategy.

 4. (Exploitative Considerations) Now consider any exploitative tells or tendencies you gleam from your opponent.
-If you think your reads are strong enough, consider deviating from your GTO baseline to exploit your opponent.
+If you think your reads are strong enough, consider deviating from the GTO baseline strategy (i.e. step 3) to exploit your opponent.
 There are a lot of good exploitative tells:

 - Exploitable Strategies: If they always cbet flop with their good hands, but on this flop they check, then this signals extreme weakness
 - Bet timing: When you have a nutted hand, you often have to think about whether betting or checking will be more profitable.
 Thus, if they bet quickly in a spot they should be thinking hard about, they're probably bluffing
 - Bet sizing: Do they use different sizings when value-betting versus bluffing?
-Some people size down when the value bet since they want to get called and size up because they want a fold.
+Some people size down when the value bet since they want to get called and size up when they want a fold.
 In another context, some people will bet full pot on the river when they have a strong hand they feel has not been adequately paid off; however, they would never airball bluff river with such a large sizing
-- Intentional/Reverse Tells: This usually happens in big hands, but if they are acting weak in a hand they're heavily invested in, this signals strength.
-Vice versa if they're acting strong
+- Intentional/Reverse Tells: This usually happens in big hands; if they are acting weak in a hand they're heavily invested in, this signals strength.
+If they're acting strong (aggressively slamming down chips, staring you down), this signals weakness.
+Of course, the difficult part is judging whether they're acting or being genuine.
-- Table talk and interaction: A poker legend once said that if you smile at a player and they give you a genuine smile back, they're likely not bluffing
+- Table talk and interaction: A poker legend once said that if you smile at a player and they give you a genuine smile back, they're likely not bluffing.
+I think this points to a larger observation that people are more relaxed when they actually have the goods, and you can try gauge this through how they talk and act in front of you.
 - Early signs of disinterest: Usually if a player is on their phone at the beginning of a hand, they don't have anything good

 ## A Simple but Solid Strategy